getjoystick/witcher/readme.md

 ## Running

-- `npm run serve:dev` This will run the project and give you a command line prompt.
+- `npm run serve` This will run the project and give you a command line prompt.
 - Choose options:
   - `Interactive` – run tests one by one
   - `Stop on failure` - stop the test suite on the first failure
 - Choose `Joystick` as data source
 - For the first time you'll be requested to name the environment and specify the API key.
 You can find the API key in the settings of the environment on Joystick.
-- Paste the `Content ID` of the root config created in the previous step
+- Paste the `ContentID` of the root config created in the previous step
 - Select one of the files placed in the `./tests-json` folder
 - Optionally select secrets from `./tests-json/secrets` folder
 - The environment info is stored locally (`homeDirectory + "/.witcher/.joystick.json"`) so when you run `witcher` again, you can select an existing profile.